AndSt/AndSt.github.io/content/authors/admin/_index.md

 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/andst_link
   # Link to a PDF of your resume/CV.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+  # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
   # - icon: cv
   #   icon_pack: ai
   #   link: uploads/resume.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-HI!
-I'm Andy, a PhD student at the Digital Text Sciences group led by Professor Benjamin Roth.
-The group is located within the data mining group at the University of Vienna.
-Within my research I investigate how we can use multiple noisy / weak signals to support or guide learning algorithms.
-Instances are labeling functions, i.e. code which labels data, image-2-text models, i.e. incomplete descriptions of images, or multiple LLM generations.
+Hey!
+My name is Andy, and I am currently pursuing a PhD with the Digital Text Sciences group under the leadership of [Professor Benjamin Roth](https://benjaminroth.net/) at the University of Vienna.
+The group is part of the larger [Research Group Data Mining and Machine Learning](https://dm.cs.univie.ac.at/).
+My research focuses on leveraging various noisy or weak signals to enhance or direct learning algorithms.
+This includes working with labeling functions—code that annotates data, image-to-text models providing imperfect descriptions of images, and outputs from multiple large language models (LLMs).
-Beforehand, I spent two years in industry working on applied NLP problems such as information extraction or integration of graphs and text.
+Prior to my academic engagement, I spent two years in the industry, tackling applied natural language processing (NLP) challenges, including information extraction and the integration of graphs with textual data.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.